martbhell/wasthereannhlgamelastnight/README.md

 TODO / Known issues
 ====================

+ * Deduplicate more code.
+We moved some helper functions out of wasthereannhlgamelastnight.py into helper.py
+    * Now we should also use them in all the places.
  * Choosing background color - would be sweet if it could do HTML5 so users can choose themselves too like in https://www.w3schools.com/colors/colors_picker.asp
  * games include preseason - if this is a problem let me know!
  * add a calendar selection too near the menu?